-- Advantages: - Low-latency single hop between any two nodes - High-bandwidth no contention for connections with different sources and destinations. - Disadvantages: - Amount of routing hardware grows as $O(P^2)$. - Requires lots of wires, to and from switch -
+- Advantages: - Low-latency single hop between any two nodes - High-bandwidth no contention for connections with different sources and destinations. - Disadvantages: - Amount of routing hardware grows as $O(P^2)$. - Requires lots of wires, to and from switch Imagine trying to build a switch that conn